facebook/create-react-app/docusaurus/docs/getting-started.md

     └── registerServiceWorker.js
 ```

-No configuration or complicated folder structures, just the files you need to build your app.<br>
+No configuration or complicated folder structures, just the files you need to build your app.
 Once the installation is done, you can open your project folder:

 ```sh
 cd my-app